 Lori focuses her practice on the defense of medical device and pharmaceutical drug manufacturers in litigation nationally, regionally and throughout Kentucky.
 She is co-chair of the firm’s drug and medical device practice group.
 Lori understands her clients’ products, their businesses and the regulatory structure that governs them.
 This knowledge allows her to properly evaluate the client’s needs and develop creative and effective strategies for resolving litigation.
 She has had significant success in disposing of claims on summary judgment based on federal preemption, causation, as well as lack of product defect.
 Lori is experienced in creating pre-litigation document retention procedures and developing production strategies for large litigation document projects for geographically diverse clients.

-Her medical device and pharmaceutical experience includes: transvaginal mesh, drug eluting stents, bare metal stents, insulin infusion pumps, knee replacement systems, orthopedic bone screws, absorbable and non-absorbable surgical sutures, bone anchors, cardiac catheters, cardiac ablation percutaneous catheters, mechanical heart valves, defibrillators, robotic-assisted surgical systems, bipolar coagulator system, Risperidone, Infliximab, Cerivastatin, Pramipexole, and Propoxyphene.
+Her medical device and pharmaceutical experience includes: biologics, transvaginal mesh, knee and hip replacement systems, cardiac resynchronization therapy defibrillator, drug eluting stents, insulin infusion pumps, orthopedic bone screws, bone anchors, cardiac catheters, mechanical heart valves, robotic-assisted surgical systems, Risperidone, Infliximab, Cerivastatin, Pramipexole, and Propoxyphene.
 Lori has also represented product manufacturers from a broad range of industries in the toxic tort arena.
 Lori’s toxic tort experience includes: lead paint, transuranics, silica, carbon monoxide and asbestos.

-Defense of transvaginal mesh manufacturer in litigation stemming from placement of mesh for the treatment of stress urinary incontinence and pelvic organ prolapse.
+Defense of transvaginal mesh manufacturer in litigation brought by the Kentucky Attorney General and plaintiffs stemming from placement of mesh for the treatment of stress urinary incontinence and pelvic organ prolapse.